virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do I Need a Small Claims Lawyer?

-All parties are to self represent in the small claims court except under the following circumstances:
+All parties are to self-represent in the small claims court except under the following circumstances:

 • The plaintiff and /or defendant is/are corporate organizations with limited liability